HPGCL at a Glance

 HPGCL was incorporated as a company on 17th March, 1997 and was given the responsibility of operating and maintaining State’s own generation projects.The business of Generation of Power of erstwhile HSEB was transferred to HPGCL on 14.08.98 pursuant to Power Reforms in Haryana.
 As a result, HPGCL came into existence on August 14,1998 for bringing in excellence in power generation in the State‘s own generating stations.
 In addition, it has been entrusted with the responsibility of setting up of new generating stations in order to keep pace with the ever –increasing demand of power.

-HPGCL raised the level of its operations to global standards after obtaining ISO: 9001, ISO:14001 and OHSAS:18001 Certifications, for its power stations at Yamunanagar & Panipat and Corporate Office at Panchkula during the month of December 2009.
-The certification has been awarded by a world class certifying agency, M/s British Standards Institution (BSI) after carrying out exhaustive audits of the Power Stations and Corporate Office of HPGCL.
+HPGCL raised the level of its operations to global standards after obtaining ISO: 9001, ISO:14001 and OHSAS:18001 Certifications, for its power stations at Yamunanagar& Panipat and Corporate Office at Panchkula during the month of December 2009.
+The certification was awarded by a world class certifying agency, M/s British Standards Institution (BSI) after carrying out exhaustive audits of the Power Stations and Corporate Office of HPGCL.

 Reducing Impact on Environment